150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

       |                                          |
       +------------------------------------------+

-To harvest the dirty pages, userspace accesses the mmapped ring buffer to read the dirty GFNs.
+To harvest the dirty pages, userspace accesses the mmaped ring buffer to read the dirty GFNs.
 If the flags has the DIRTY bit set (at this stage the RESET bit must be cleared), then it means this GFN is a dirty GFN.
 The userspace should harvest this GFN and mark the flags from state